rebazp/P5CherryLeaves/README.md

 ## Dataset Content
 * The dataset used in this project is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
 I created a user story where predictive analytics can be applied in a real project in the workplace.
-* The dataset contains over four thousand images taken from the client's cherry plantation.
+* The dataset contains over 4,000 images taken from the client's cherry plantation.
 The images show healthy cherry leaves and leaves that have been infected with powdery mildew.
 Since the cherry plantation crop is one of the finest products in the client's portfolio, the quality of the product is of high concern for the company.

 ## Business Requirements